sappo/vim-markdown/README.markdown

     let g:markdown_syntax_conceal = 0

+To highlight YAML, TOML or JSON front matter as used by Pandoc, Jekyll or Hugo.

+    let g:vim_markdown_frontmatter = 1

 Syntax highlight is synchronized in 50 lines.
 It may cause collapsed highlighting at large fenced code block.
 In the case, please set larger value in your vimrc: